Pet Passport Iceland

 Instructions for importing dogs and cats to Iceland:

-Your dog or cats must be microchipped with a 15 digit ISO pet microchip and vaccinated at least 30 days but not more than 12 months prior to entry to Iceland.
+- Your dog or cat must be microchipped with a 15 digit ISO pet microchip and vaccinated at least 30 days but not more than 12 months prior to entry to Iceland.

-Some dangerous dog breeds are prohibited from entering Iceland as are pets under five months of age.
+Some dangerous dog breeds are prohibited from entering Iceland.

 Countries without rabies (dogs and cats who have remained in a country without rabies 6 months prior to importation) do not have to be vaccinated against rabies: Australia, Faroe Islands, Finland, Great Britain, Hawaii, Ireland, Japan, New-Zealand, Norway (Svalbard not included), Sweden.